-Antwaan Randle El joined the Lions in 2021 after spending two seasons (2019-20) as an offensive assistant with the Tampa Bay Buccaneers, helping the team capture Super Bowl LV.
+Antwaan Randle El enters his fourth season with the Lions as wide receivers coach in 2024.
+He joined the Lions in 2021 after spending two seasons (2019-20) as an offensive assistant with the Tampa Bay Buccaneers, helping the team capture Super Bowl LV.

-Under Randle El's coaching, St. Brown entered the Lions' record books in multiple categories.
-St. Brown finished his rookie season with 90 receptions for 912 yards (10.1 avg), both the most for a rookie in Lions history.
-His 90 catches finished the season for the second-most in the NFL, while he finished fifth amongst rookie in receiving yards.
-In only his first NFL season, St. Brown had six-straight games with at least eight receptions, the longest streak in team history and the longest for a rookie in NFL history.
+In 2021, Randle El's mentorship helped turn St. Brown into an instant impact rookie.
+He finished the 2021 season with 90 receptions for 912 yards (10.1 avg), both the most for a rookie in Lions history.
+In his first NFL season, St. Brown had six-straight games with at least eight receptions, the longest streak in team history and the longest by a rookie in NFL history.

 During Randle El's tenure in Tampa, Tampa's offense ranked first in passing yards (9,471) and passing touchdowns (75), second in points scored (950), and third in total offense (12,511).